antihax/goesi/esi/docs/MarketApi.md

 > []GetCorporationsCorporationIdOrdersHistory200Ok GetCorporationsCorporationIdOrdersHistory(ctx, corporationId, optional)
 List historical orders from a corporation

-List cancelled and expired market orders placed on behalf of a corporation up to 90 days in the past.  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader  --- Warning: This route has an upgrade available.  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/orders/history/)
+List cancelled and expired market orders placed on behalf of a corporation up to 90 days in the past.  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader

 ### Required Parameters